 Mr. Mathanool was elected to the Information Systems and Security Association’s (ISSA) International Board of Directors, and has served as vice president for International Developments & Relations.
 Within ISSA, Mr. Mathanool oversaw global alliances and governmental relations.
 He also served as co-chair for ISSA/ISO 27000 WGs, liaison for the Liberty Alliance Project, chair of its Chapter Mentorship Development Program, adviser to its Singapore Chapter and regional director for South America and the Asia-Pacific region.

-Mr. Horsey was the founding president and CFO of HelloWallet, an SaaS provider of personalized financial guidance whose mission is to democratize access to financial management and guidance for all Americans.
+Previously, Mr. Horsey was the founding president and CFO of HelloWallet, an SaaS provider of personalized financial guidance whose mission is to democratize access to financial management and guidance for all Americans.
 The company was acquired by Morningstar in June 2014.

-Mr. Horsey has spent 25 years working with founders and their management teams to build sustainable high-growth companies.
+Mr. Horsey has nearly 30 years working with founders and their management teams to build sustainable high-growth companies.
 As a corporate finance specialist on Wall Street, Mr. Horsey was directly responsible for more than $40 billion of equity capital financing by companies across a broad range of industries.
 His involvement with many of these companies began when they were private and looking for advice on valuation and positioning for their introduction to the public markets.
 Mr. Horsey combined his capital markets expertise with experience as a senior sell-side equity research analyst, where he was responsible for developing and communicating investment themes for emerging growth companies in the hospitality industry.

 During his investment banking career, Mr. Horsey led the equity Capital Markets division at Montgomery Securities and Bank of America Securities during the internet boom of the late 1990s.
 He subsequently was appointed Global Head of Technology Corporate and Investment Banking at Bank of America, where he led a team of 150 professionals responsible for the firm’s investment banking and credit relationships in the technology sector.